-Premium offerings in Canadian whisky such as Lot No. 40, Pike Creek and Gooderham & Worts (collectively known as the Northern Border Collection) lost momentum in the year ended June 30, 2020, declining 10% in retail volume and 8% in retail value.
+Premium offerings in Canadian whisky such as Lot No. 40, Pike Creek, and Gooderham & Worts (collectively known as the Northern Border Collection) grew 2% in retail volume and declined 1% in retail value for the year ended June 30, 2021 compared to the same period in the prior year.